imdanieljiang/PythonBot/README.md

 ## A side-project Discord bot created for my frequent usage of Discord

+### Please install the required dependencies in the requirements.txt file

 ### Current features:
 - Displays server rules
   - Displays all rules